micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-Thus, whenever you give to the poor, do not blow a trumpet before you, as the hypocrites in the synagogues and in the streets like to do, that they may be [^b]recognized _and_ honored _and_ praised by men.
-Truly I tell you, they have their reward [^c]in full already.
+Thus, whenever you give to the poor, do not blow a trumpet before you, as the hypocrites in the synagogues and in the streets like to do, that they may be recognized _and_ honored _and_ praised by men.
+Truly I tell you, they have their reward in full already.